 Nearly all students who apply qualify for some form of federal financial aid.
 “It’s very easy to qualify for aid based on the FAFSA,” Barnett says.

 But filling out the FAFSA can be a confusing, complex process for most families.
-The paper version of the FAFSA has more than 100 questions — that’s twice as long as the standard federal income tax form.
+The paper version of the FAFSA has more than 100 questions — that’s nearly three times as long as the standard federal income tax form.

 The online FAFSA, however, uses skip-logic technology to present applicants with relevant questions.
 The amount of time it will take to complete the FAFSA can vary.
 Completion time is typically longer for dependent students, because they must provide both their own information and their parents’ information.
 It also typically takes longer to complete the FAFSA the first time, compared with subsequent submissions as students progress through college.

-According to the Department of Education, during the 2020-2021 FAFSA cycle, from Oct.
-1, 2019, to Aug.
-31, 2020, it took dependent students 47 to 58 minutes on average to complete a new form and 32 to 42 minutes to complete a renewal; the average completion time among independent students was 18 to 24 minutes for a new form and 14 to 19 minutes for a renewal form.
+According to a Department of Education spokesperson, for the 2021-2022 FAFSA, it takes dependent students 63 minutes on average to complete a new form and 41 minutes to complete a renewal; the average completion time among independent students is 24 minutes for a new form and 19 minutes for a renewal form.

-The mobile version of the FAFSA launched in 2018 and will continue to be available when the 2021-2022 FAFSA opens on Oct.
+The mobile version of the FAFSA launched in 2018 and will continue to be available when the 2022-2023 FAFSA opens on Oct.
 1. The Department of Education’s phone-friendly version aims to increase FAFSA completion rates.
-According to 2019 survey data from the Pew Research Center, around 96% of Americans own a cellphone of some kind.
+According to 2021 survey data from the Pew Research Center, 97% of Americans own a cellphone of some kind.

-According to the Education Department, students and parents can start filling out the FAFSA on one device, like a cellphone, and complete the form on another, like a desktop.
+According to the Education Department, students and parents can start filling out the FAFSA on one device, like a cellphone, and complete the form on another, like a desktop computer.
 Parents and students don’t have to complete the FAFSA at the same time.

 The first step, before filling out the FAFSA, is to create an FSA ID, which serves as an electronic signature.
 Parents and students can find a link to obtain an FSA ID through the Federal Student Aid website.
 To create a unique ID, applicants will need their Social Security number, date of birth and their name as it appears on official documents.